 Felonies

 Felonies are the most severe type of criminal charge.
 Felonies will be charged as either a first, second, or third-degree felony, with first-degree felonies being the most serious and third-degree being the least.
-Felonies tend to carry harsh penalties with extensive prison terms, so hiring a skilled attorney should be your very first step if you are charged with a felony.
+Felonies tend to carry harsh penalties with extensive prison terms.
+Moreover, many employers will not hire convicted felons, and you may lose some rights, like the ability to own firearms, forever. hiring a skilled attorney should be one of your very first steps if you are charged with a felony.
 Our Ogden criminal defense attorney can help you confront any criminal charge you might be faced with.

 The penalties for criminal charges in Ogden could be as minimal as a small fine or as serious as years behind bars.
 The terms of your sentence will depend on the nature of your charges.
 Minor infractions are rarely met with prison time.
 Instead, you are most likely going to pay a fine.
 There may be other penalties depending on the nature of the infraction.
 For example, a traffic violation may be a minor infraction and you will pay a fine, but you might also receive points against your driver’s license.